akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 is strictly defined and is as follows:

-- If `akka.cluster.seed-nodes` (in your `application.conf`) are non-empty, those nodes will be joined, and bootstrap will NOT execute even if `start()` is called (a warning will be logged, though).
+- If `akka.cluster.seed-nodes` (in your `application.conf`) are non-empty, those nodes will be joined, and bootstrap will NOT execute even if `start()` is called, however a warning will be logged.
-- If an explicit `cluster.join` or `cluster.joinSeedNodes` is invoked before the bootstrap completes that joining would take precedence over the bootstrap (but it's not recommended to do so, see below).
+- If an explicit `cluster.join` or `cluster.joinSeedNodes` is invoked before the bootstrap completes, that joining would take precedence over the bootstrap (but it's not recommended to do so, see below).
 - The Cluster Bootstrap mechanism takes some time to complete, but eventually issues a `joinSeednodes`.